UChi-ComPy23/UChi-ComPy23.github.io/syllabus.md

 This course is scheduled to meet MWF 12:40 PM–1:30 PM.
 Due to Covid-19, this course will be held entirely remotely.

 Videos will be pre-recorded for lectures, and posted to Canvas.
 Additionally, any lecture material will be made available on GitHub.
 A problem solving session will be held during regular class time (12:40-1:30 PM Central Time) on Fridays in order to address questions related to lecture material.
+Some material may be posted without an accompanying video (e.g. self-contained Jupyter notebooks), but videos will be made for anything where a "walkthrough" would add significant value.
+You can always request a video if one does not exist and you believe it would be valuable - if several requests are received a video will be made.

 Homework will be posted Friday, and due the following Friday.
 We plan to have a homework assignment every week.

 There will be a course-long group project.
 There will be a midterm checkpoint, and a final report.
 Groups will be assigned a few weeks into the quarter.

 Problem solving sessions and office hours will not be recorded, so you can feel free to ask any question you want.

+We will open discussion topics on Canvas where you can ask (or answer) questions as well.
+This may be the best way to get help at odd hours or find others to work with.

 ### What you need for this course